COVID-19: remembering the nursing staff who have lost their lives

 Andrew Chalmers-Gall, manager of Lochleven Care Home, which is part of Thistle Healthcare, said Ms Hutton was a ‘tenacious advocate’ for the residents who always put their needs first.

-St George’s University Hospitals NHS Foundation Trust confirmed the death on 27 April of cardiac research nurse Ken Lambatan.
+St George’s University Hospitals NHS Foundation Trust in London confirmed the death on 27 April of cardiac research nurse Ken Lambatan.

 Trust chief executive Jacqueline Totterdell said: ‘Everyone at St George’s is deeply saddened by Ken’s death.